Criminal Justice - 2020-21 Graduate Catalog

 Degree Requirements for MSCJ

-MSCJ candidates must complete a total of 33 hours of graduate course work, and may elect to complete the degree by writing a thesis (Plan I), passing a comprehensive exam (Plan II), or compiling and reflecting upon the contents of an electronic portfolio (Plan II).
+MSCJ candidates must complete a total of 33 hours of graduate course work, and may elect to complete the degree by writing a thesis (Plan I), passing a comprehensive exam (Plan II), or compiling an electronic portfolio (Plan II).

 Plan I: The thesis option is a major project of original research, conducted under the supervision of the student’s major advisor.
-Students electing this option must register for no fewer than three, nor more than six, credit hours of thesis research as part of their degree program.
+Students electing this option must register for no fewer than three, and no more than six, credit hours of thesis research as part of their degree program.

 Plan II Comprehensive Exam: The comprehensive exam option is designed to allow full-time students to complete their degree within a 12-month school year, if attending full time, or within two years if attending part time.